hjdhjd/homebridge-myq/README.md

 * Hide any gateway we've explicitly hidden.

 ### Advanced Configuration (Optional)
 This step is not required.
-The defaults should work well for almost everyone.
+The defaults should work well for almost everyone, but for those that prefer to tweak additional settings, this is the complete list of settings available.

 ```js
 "platforms": [